Meltek7/ReactDemos/readme.md

 # ReactDemos

-This repo is the sign and first step of learning React.
+This repo is the sign and first step that I'm learning React.